turgaysebzecioglu/AIML-Turkish-Files/README.md

 **Gökbilge (Turkish Chatbot)**

--These files are taken from the database of **Gökbilge** (eng.
+* These files are taken from the database of **Gökbilge** (eng.
 SkyWise), a Turkish chatbot.

--File Coder: Turgay SEBZECİOĞLU.
+* File Coder: Turgay SEBZECİOĞLU.

--Files written in the AIML (Artificial Intelligence Markup Language).
+* Files written in the AIML (Artificial Intelligence Markup Language).

--The natural language of these files is Turkish.
+* The natural language of these files is Turkish.

--You can try the speech examples in these files on the Chatbot Gökbilge on the www.gokbilge.net.
+* You can try the speech examples in these files on the Chatbot Gökbilge on the www.gokbilge.net.

--Contact: sebzecioglu@yahoo.com
+* Contact: sebzecioglu@yahoo.com

 ## Repisitory Files